JasonCaldwellMBA/Grocery_Recommender/README.md

 - The results showed a hybrid model using both content-based and collaborative filtering achieved an accuracy of 60-90%.

 ## Project Technologies
-- Developed using Python and Jupyter Notebooks.
+- Developed using Python, Jupyter Notebooks, Git, and GitHub.
-- The following modules and packages were used: json, gzip, pandas, os, dotenv, numpy, matplotlib, seaborn, IPython, scipy, sklearn, random, unittest, and logging.
+- Used the following modules and packages: dotenv, gzip, IPython, json, logging, matplotlib, numpy, os, pandas, random, scipy, seaborn, sklearn, and unittest.

 ## Problem Statement
 Educational project to gather data on grocery purchases to recommend additional products to consumers using the data science method of: